-Hey, I’m Parul, the founder of The Travelling Tikki!
+Hello, I’m Parul, and I’m the Founder & Director of The Travelling Tikki.
 I’m one of those people who doesn’t know what to say when people ask me where in India I’m from.
 I’ve had the fortune of growing up all over the country.
 I’ve lived in Mumbai, Kanpur, Chennai, Gwalior, Kolkata, Delhi, and Bangalore.
 Interestingly, my parents and grandparents were also quite nomadic growing up.
 So food at home has always been a wonderful medley of recipes picked up from across the country.

 My grandmother and mum are fabulous cooks and queens of their kitchens, so I never had the chance to so much as make myself toast when I was at home!
 I first came to England for a year as a postgraduate student in 2005, and that’s when I learned, much to my own surprise, that I love cooking.
 And baking.
 And food photography.
 And recipe books.
 And food markets, and food travelling, and discovering new joints, and hosting, and large wooden tables packed with gorgeous platters.
 There was no turning back, the genes had won the day, and a dream to build and run my own restaurant someday was born.